 - The beneficiary, which is the government agency or other related party requiring the bond

 - The underwriter, which is the company that issues the bond

 These three parties are required, although you may have a fourth involved party.
 This party is called the indemnitor.
 The indemnitor's role is to cover all losses incurred by the underwriter on the bond.
 These might include attorney fees, court costs, or unpaid premiums.
 The underwriter, or bond-issuing company, will set requirements for indemnification of the surety bond.

 Most bonding companies require indemnitors to have a positive business reputation in the community and meet specific financial requirements.
 The underwriter may also require you and other people involved in your business, or the business itself, to serve as indemnitors.
 The other people involved in your company might include the chief executive officer or president.
 For incorporated businesses, the majority shareholder might also need to serve as an indemnitor.

 Agreements for surety bond indemnity are always done in writing.
 Many companies will include the agreement as part of the application you fill out to obtain a surety bond for your business.
 However, some companies only require the indemnitor to sign the document.

 If you need help to define indemnitor, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.